zukonake/lux-shared/IDEAS.md

     * you can combine actions, similarly to "macros"
         * the system could resemble visual programming
         * you would set various parameters, such as paths, radiuses, etc.
+    * un-combined actions are called "basic"
+    * combined actions are called "complex"
     * spells are also actions
         * this can enable rebinding standard actions such as attacks to something different
             * example: enchant sword before attacking, then attack, as a single action
+    * perhaps the basic actions could have a skill counterpart, that increases the efficiency as the action is used
 * advanced magic system
     * magic works on the principle of equivalent exchange
     * basic magic can be cast using one's lifeforce